 There are two timelines to be aware of when earning American Airlines AAdvantage elite status:

-- Membership period — effectively the period in which you enjoy the status you've earned.
+- Membership period: Effectively, the period in which you enjoy the status you've earned.
 The membership period starts the day you qualify and runs through the next calendar year and all the way to March 31 of the year after that.

 Since that can be confusing, here are some examples:

-- A member earns 75,000 Loyalty Points during the qualification period from March 1, 2023, to February 29, 2024.
-That member will earn Platinum status until March 31, 2025.
-From March 1, 2024, to February 28, 2025, this member would need to requalify for status for the ensuing year.
+- A member earns 75,000 Loyalty Points during the qualification period from March 1, 2025 to February 28, 2026.
+That member will earn AAdvantage Platinum status until March 31, 2027.
+From March 1, 2026 to February 28, 2027, this member would need to requalify for status for the ensuing year.

-- In the following qualification period (March 1, 2024, to February 28, 2025), this person only qualifies for Gold status.
-The former Platinum status will change down to Gold status on April 1, 2025, and that status will be valid until the end of the membership period (March 31, 2026).
+- In the following qualification period (March 1, 2026 to February 28, 2027), this person only qualifies for Gold status.
+The Platinum status would expire on March 31, 2027.
+Their new Gold status would begin on April 1, 2027 and continue through March 31, 2028.

 AAdvantage Elite Status Benefits